CounterpartyXCP/Documentation/Installation/federated_node.md

 Remember: once done editing a configuration file, you must `restart` the corresponding service.
 Also, please don't change port or usernames/passwords if the configuration files unless you know what you are doing (as the services are coded to work together smoothly with specific values).

+For example, a user with base setup (Bitcoin Core & Counterparty Server) could make Counterparty use existing Bitcoin Core by changing configuration files found under federatednode/config/counterparty/ (`backend-connect` in Counterparty server configuration files and `wallet-connect` in client configuration files.)
+At this point Bitcoin Core (mainnet and/or testnet) container(s) could be stopped and counterparty server container restarted.
+If your existing Bitcoin Server allows RPC connections, with proper settings and correct RPC credentials in their configuration files, counterparty (server), counterblock and counterwallet can all use it so that you don't have to run bitcoin or bitcoin-testnet container.

 **Viewing/working with stored data**

 The various services use [Docker named volumes](https://docs.docker.com/engine/tutorials/dockervolumes/) to store data that is meant to be persistent: